opentok/opentok-linux-sdk-samples/Basic-Video-Chat/README.md

   - libpulse-dev
   - libsdl2-dev

-The OpenTok Linux SDK is available as a Debian package.
+The OpenTok Linux SDK for x86_64 (adm64) architecture is available as a Debian package.
+For Debian we support Debian 9 (strech) and 10 (buster).
 We maintain our own Debian repository on Bintray.
-Run the following commands to install packages from it.
+For Debian 10, follow these steps to install the packages from our repository.

 * Add a new entry to your `/etc/apt/sources.list` file.